yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/README.md

 - Runs Phase 1 analyzers on extracted model:
   - Model analysis (structure, counts)
   - Uncertainty analysis (parameter uncertainty)
-  - Sensitivity analysis (may not be runnable)
+  - Sensitivity analysis (simulation-based; may fail if the extracted model cannot be simulated)

 **No LLM used** - Uses Phase 1 analyzers